ahmadshaugi81/f5-cis-and-nginx-kic-demo/nginx-kic-use-cases/README.md

 Response 200: 73 times
 ```

-The number of 429 HTTP response code was showing the number of request rejected because violation the rate limit policy.
+The total number of 429 HTTP response code was showing numbers of request rejected because violating the rate limit policy.